abooij/kristina-auke/index.markdown

 - Coming via D8 (north): [P+R Ladvi](https://en.parkopedia.com/parking/carpark/pr_l%C3%A1dv%C3%AD/182/praha/?country=cz&arriving=202405021430&leaving=202405021630)

-### Dresscode
-Details to follow.
-However, please do realize the following:
-- Prague, and also Villa Richter, are hilly places with small cobblestones.
-So we advice to adjust your footwear accordingly.
-- August is normally a very warm month in Czech Republic.

 ### Food options
 We will reach out by email to collect dietary restrictions and preferences.